 Covid-19 has presented us with an ever growing need for specific cleaning needs as well as increased regularity.
 Touch points and communal areas present a higher risk of transmission and therefore can not be missed.

-Hopsy offers an online cleaning tool that reminds staff throughout your company when a clean is due.
+Hopsy offers an that reminds staff throughout your company when a clean is due.
 Tasks are created and scheduled fairly, whilst displaying the exact time of completion.

-Hopsy eases the stress of such demanding cleaning principles and ensures your business is clean, Covid-19 secure and compliant.
+Hopsy eases the stress of such demanding cleaning principles and ensures your business is clean, and compliant.

-To learn more about Hopsy’s fuss-free cleaning schedules, check out our article on online cleaning schedules that can be used for any pub, bar or restaurant.
+To learn more about Hopsy’s fuss-free cleaning schedules, check out our article on that can be used for any pub, bar or restaurant.